flimflam-austin/hugo-cms-test/content/quick_reads/20180809-18-08-09-alex-jones/index.md

 colorpaletteclassname: '--dark-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: "“Free Speech”  \nInfo War?\n\n> a\x18Infowars’A founder Alex Jones faces several defamation lawsuits, while social media platforms remove some of his content.
 When is opinion no longer FREE SPEECH?"
     _key: card-1-92bf8430-47a8-48cb-a4b5-119b04e100ec
   - order: 1
+    useCheckmark: false
     body: >-
       ## Defamation Suits

-      Two of the lawsuits were filed by parents of **Sandy Hook** victims who say they suffered threats & emotional distress due to Jones’ conspiracy theory about the **2012 school shooting being a hoax**.
+      Two of the lawsuits were filed by parents of**Sandy Hook** victims who say they suffered threats & emotional distress due to Jones’ conspiracy theory about the**2012 school shooting being a hoax**.

-      Jones since recanted, but says his words are protected because he is a **commentator** offering his **opinion**.
+      Jones since recanted, but says his words are protected because he is a**commentator** offering his**opinion**.

       A LOOK AT THE LAW
     _key: card-2-29fa032e-da6b-4a36-ba32-f301f2f25061
   - order: 2
+    useCheckmark: false
     body: >-
       FREE SPEECH…